 The office computer has therefore leaped forward from being a mere facilitator of platforms for data processing, spreadsheets, databases, and PowerPoint presentations to being a dynamic and interactive business instrument for offices in contemporary times.

+The importance of computer in office is the best communication process.
 Internal and external communications are much easier with the use of emails and internal messaging systems on computers.
 Office personnel is able to pass information through the office quickly and effectively, and most work environments have an alert system on individual computers when a new message or email is received.
 The Internet also improves communication options with Skype and other communication programs that allow national or international video conferences with ease and lower cost.

 The storage and removal of data from computers get better as technology advances.
 Files can be easily retrieved via search functions, and hard drives can store unprecedented volumes of files and data.
 For offices with large databases, such as government, charities, and other member-based associations, these storage features provide unprecedented advantages over traditional paper file storage, as well as the ease and speed of removal of the file. information, the ease of changing records, the ease of tracking changes made by a customer, member, or to find citizenship records.